Russia claims Bucha civilian massacre faked as a "provocation" as outrage builds over Ukraine war atrocities

 "I am horrified by the images of civilians lying dead on the streets and in improvised graves in the town of Bucha in Ukraine," the U.N.'s Michelle Bachelet said in a statement.
 "Reports emerging from this and other areas raise serious and disturbing questions about possible war crimes, grave breaches of international humanitarian law and serious violations of international human rights law."

+CBS News correspondent Pamela Falk at the U.N. said U.S. Ambassador Linda Thomas-Greenfield had discussed with Romania's prime minister on Monday America's intention to try to get Russia's suspended from the U.N.
+Human Rights Council.

+According to a readout of Thomas-Greenfield's meeting with the Romanian leader, she said Russia's expulsion from the rights body was needed, "in light of the mounting evidence that members of Russian forces are committing war crimes in Ukraine and following horrific reports about violence against civilians in Bucha."

-Japanese Foreign Minister Yoshimasa Hayashi, standing aside his Polish counterpart on a visit to Warsaw, said he was "deeply shocked by news of the exceptionally cruel acts of violence against civilians near Kyiv."
+Japanese Foreign Minister Yoshimasa Hayashi, standing aside his Polish counterpart during a visit to Warsaw, said he was "deeply shocked by news of the exceptionally cruel acts of violence against civilians near Kyiv."

 "The murder of innocent civilians is a violation of international humanitarian law and is unacceptable and I strongly condemn these acts," he added.
 "The Russian assault is a blatant violation of international law."